My Marriage Certificate Is Missing My Married Name. Now What?

 Getting stuck with the wrong name on your marriage certificate.

 That's why the wrong name appearing on your marriage certificate is a problem.
-You're locked into your new name unless you revise it or go to court.
+You're locked into your new name unless you amend your certificate or seek a court order.

 Next, we'll document a common failed name pick scenario.